Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Rigidity Theorems on ALE Manifolds via the Lichnerowicz Laplacian

 \textbf{Acknowledgement}: The second author would like to express his gratitude to Prof. Pho Duc Tai for his comments on algebraic curvature operator on immersed submanifolds.
+His sincere thanks also goes to Gilles Carron and Hung Tran for useful discussion about Einstein manifolds.
 This paper was initated during a stay of the second and the third authors at Vietnam Institute for Advanced Study in Mathematics (VIASM).
-They would like to thank the staff there for nice environment, in particular, Prof. Le Minh Ha for constant supports and Prof. Hung Tran for drawing their attention to \cite{PW21}.
+They would like to thank the staff there for nice environment, in particular, Prof. Le Minh Ha for constant supports and Hung Tran for drawing their attention to \cite{PW21}.
 We also thank Prof. Guofang Wei for encourgament.